The Teton River ALE | Photo: Vital Ground Foundation

 The protection of the Teton River property also benefits many other wildlife species.
 It is located near Freezeout Lake, an important stopover spot for tens of thousands of trumpeter swans and snow geese.
 Large numbers of eagles, geese and swans find food and security on the Fellows family ranch.

-• Atira Conservation Funding: $10,000
+• Atira Conservation Contribution: $10,000

 Fellow Ranch site map